discourse/discourse_docker/README.md

-## Discourse Docker

-A toolkit for building and managing Docker images for Discourse.

 ### About

-The Discourse docker templates were designed by Sam Saffron.
-See the following introduction: http://samsaffron.com/archive/2013/11/07/discourse-in-a-docker-container
+- [Docker](https://www.docker.io/) is an open source project to pack, ship and run any Linux application in a lighter weight, faster container than a traditional virtual machine.

+- Docker makes it much easier to deploy [a Discourse forum](https://github.com/discourse/discourse) on your servers and keep it updated.
+For background, see [Sam's blog post](http://samsaffron.com/archive/2013/11/07/discourse-in-a-docker-container).

-These templates are agnostic, you may run Discourse in multiple containers or a single container.
+- These templates are agnostic.
+You may run Discourse in multiple containers or a single container.

-The templates and base image take care of configuring Discourse with best practices in mind.
-The latest version of Ruby 2.0 is included as is fairly extensive memory and GC tuning.
-The web template uses unicorn which helps cut down on overall memory usage making this very suitable for VPS type installs.
+- The templates and base image take care of configuring Discourse with the Discourse team's recommended optimal defaults.

 ### Before you start

-1. Be sure to run docker and launcher as root, its the simplest way to get going.
+1. Run docker and launcher as root.
-2. Be sure to have Ubuntu 12.04 LTS or Ubuntu 13.04 or Ubuntu 13.10.
+2. Use Ubuntu 12.04 LTS or Ubuntu 13.04 or Ubuntu 13.10.
 Device mapper support in docker is still rough.
-3. Be sure to upgrade to the latest version of Docker.
+3. Upgrade to the latest version of Docker.
-4. Install discourse docker into /var/docker it helps keep everything in a consistent spot and sample files expect this.
+4. Install discourse docker into `/var/docker` (it helps keep everything in a consistent spot and sample files expect this).

 ### Getting started

-The simplest (though slightly more fragile) way of getting started is using the **standalone** template.
+The simplest way to get started is the  **standalone** template:

 1. **Clone** this project from github: `git clone https://github.com/SamSaffron/discourse_docker.git /var/docker`
 2. **Copy** the standalone sample into the containers directory: `cp samples/standalone.yml containers/app.yml`